Hyperpigmentation

 Autor: Marisa Healy, BSN, RN

 • Localized (in one area) hyperpigmentation can happen in the veins and skin around an injection site.
-Other areas include areas around the joints, under fingernails and toenails, and inside the mouth.
-The exact causes of these changes are unknown.
+Other areas it may happen are around your joints, under your fingernails and toenails, and inside your mouth.
+The causes of these changes are unknown.

-• Radiation-induced hyperpigmentation is found on the skin within the treatment field.
+• Hyperpigmentation caused by radiation therapy is found on the skin within the treatment field.
 The treated skin may darken and look like a tan.
-Your skin can also get dry and less stretchy (less elastic) due to radiation-induced hyperpigmentation.
-Radiation-induced hyperpigmentation is often does not go away, although the darkness may decrease over time.
+Your skin can also get dry and less stretchy (less elastic).
+Hyperpigmentation caused by radiation does not go away, although the darkness may lessen over time.

 How is it treated?